-People who take our products tend to be interested in their health and fitness, but a question we often get is 'How do you find a fitness community?'
+People who take our multivitamin product tend to be interested in their health and fitness, but a question we often get is 'How do you find a fitness community?'

 This blog serves to inform you about the various different examples of fitness available and the communities that come with it (that’s kind of the best part!).